 National Land Tenure REDD+ Activity

-Rural Area Degradation
+Rural Area Forest Degradation

-Other Land Tenure Degradation
+Other Land Tenure Forest Degradation

-Protected Areas Conservation
+Protected Areas Forest Degradation

 In order to ensure consistency with the removals calculations and the application of the most appropriate Emissions Factor, the Degraded Forest types as detected by remote sensing were interpreted according to current ecological knowledge of Gabonese forests (Table 11).
-The remote sensing analyses identified degradation in Dense, Flooded and Secondary forest but none in mangroves, therefore mangroves were not retained as a forest type for calculation of emissions from degradation.
+The remote sensing analyses identified degradation in Dense and Flooded forest (which was degraded to 'Secondary' Forest) but none in mangroves, therefore mangroves were not retained as a forest type for calculation of emissions from degradation.